acearchive/acearchive.lgbt/content/docs/contributing/best-practices.md

 ## Respect the privacy of individuals

-When filling out the `people` field in an [artifact file]({{< ref "docs/contributing/artifact-files.md" >}}), make sure to respect the privacy of individuals.
+When filling out the `people` field in an [artifact file][artifact-file], make sure to respect the privacy of individuals.
 This means using handles or usernames when a person typically goes by a pseudonym online.
 Also, you must **always** use a person's preferred name over their legal name or deadname.

 ## Use existing tags when possible

-When filling out the `identities` and `people` fields in an artifact file, prefer using identities and names as they currently appear in other artifacts in the archive.
+When filling out the `identities` and `people` fields in an [artifact file][artifact-file], prefer using identities and names as they currently appear in other artifacts in the archive.
 So if "gray-asexual" already exists in the archive, don't add "grey-asexual" or "gray-ace" unless there's a good reason (e.g. the author of a work makes a case that they're distinct identities).

+## Host content on the IPFS network when possible

+The two ways to link to content from an [artifact file][artifact-file] are the `files` field and the `links` field.
+The difference is that the `files` field is for linking to files hosted on the IPFS network, while the `links` field is for linking to websites on the legacy web.

+When permitted by copyright, always host content on the IPFS network.
+This helps us ensure that the content sticks around, even if the original site goes down.

+## Link to the original source of content

+When hosting a file on the IPFS network using the `files` field in an [artifact file][artifact-file], you should also include a link to the original source of the content using the `links` field.
+This ensures that people can always trace where content came from and still have a way to access it if it's not accessible on the IPFS network for whatever reason.

+## Use links to provide context

+Because Ace Archive is intended to be an archive of primary sources rather than a wiki or encyclopedia, the descriptions in [artifact files][artifact-file] should generally be kept brief.
+However, if context is required to understand an artifact, you can use the `links` field to include a link to an outside website that provides the necessary context for the artifact.

+[artifact-file]: {{< ref "docs/contributing/artifact-files.md" >}}